 For all other non-regionally accredited institutions, students may submit a request for transfer of credit if the institution is accredited by an agency recognized by the U. S. Department of Education.
 The form, "Request for Transfer Credit from a Non-Regionally Accredited Institution", should be submitted to the Registrar's Office.
-The appropriate Dean and/or Degree Program Coordinator along with the Registrar will analyze such courses in terms of level, content, quality, comparability, and relevance to the graduate degree program.
+The appropriate Dean and/or Degree Program Coordinator along with the Registrar will analyze such courses in terms of level, content, quality, comparability and relevance to the graduate degree program.

 In addition, the Registrar, Dean and/or Degree Program Coordinator must receive information on the course instructor's academic credentials.
 A course syllabus may be required.
 Transfer credits will only be awarded for courses in which the student obtained a grade of "B" or higher and which apply to the course of study.
 Transfer credits will be awarded at the level the course is offered at TMU if the course content is equivalent.
-At least one-third of the 60 semester hours in the Master of Arts in Theology must be earned through instruction at TMU.